portworx/lcfs/lcfs/README.md

 For example, each layer easily track space allocated for storing data created/modified by the layer and any such space can be freed without worrying about some other layer sharing any such data.

+Also layers are not for rolling back, thus it does not have to incur some of the complexities of snapshots in a traditional file system.
+There is also no need to provide any block level differences between any two layers.

 Layout